stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 Please take a moment to marvel at provably total function `coerce`:
 It claims to convert *any* value to a value of *any* other type.
 And it is completely safe, as it only uses total functions in its implementation.
-The problem - of course - is that `proofOfVoid` should never ever have been a total function.
+The problem is - of course - that `proofOfVoid` should never ever have been a total function.

 In `pain` we use `coerce` to conjure a string from an integer.
-In the end, we get what we deserve.
-Run the following at your own risk:
+In the end, we get what we deserve: The program crashes with an error.
+While things could have been much worse, it can still be quite time consuming and annoying to localize the source of such an error.

 ```sh
 $> idris2 --cg node --exec pain --find-ipkg src/Tutorial/Folds.md